jling-NM/CACTI/README.md

 <b>Windows</b>

-Download and run the EXE file.
-The Windows executable requires a pre-existing JRE 8 installation.
+Download and run the CACTI-x_x_x-win.zip file.
+Extracted file contains executable and "cacti_jre" used by executable.

 <b>Debian Linux</b>

 Download and install the DEB file.
 JRE 8 is included so an existing JRE is not required.

-NOTE: CACTI does <b>NOT</b> work with any JRE other than version 8 as it was developed with the JavaFX framework coupled to JAVA by Oracle at that time.